-We have recently been writing about taking day trips while staying at Riverbend.
-This post takes a look at the Town of High River, just 22 kilometers south on Highway 2.
+We have recently been writing about exploring this area while staying at Riverbend.
+This post describes a day trip to High River, a town just 22 kilometers south on Highway 2.
 This is another of the “Cool Little Towns” of Southern Alberta.
 Travelling the highway to town and driving around town, it is clear that agriculture is a main focus of the region.
 To the east is mostly grain and to the west, especially through the foothills, mostly cattle.

 Southern Alberta experienced devastating floods in 2013.
 Here at Riverbend, we saw extensive damage when the Sheep River overflowed the banks.
-The Highwood River which flows through the Town of High River had a history of flooding in low lying parts of High River.
+The Highwood River which flows through the Town of High River had a history of flooding in low lying parts of he town.
 Nothing from the past compares to what the town faced four years ago.
-The town was under water and the entire population of 13,000 was ordered to evacuate.
+The town was under water which prompted officials to order the evacuation of the entire population of 13,000.
 These events received extensive media coverage and the pictures and video can elicit an emotional response, yet these don’t come close to what one experienced being on the ground, in the midst of the event

 A staggering $200 million has been spent on flood mitigation and the town now claims to be “…the most well protected town in Canada, from flooding.”
 The resilience of the residents shines through in what the town is becoming in their rebuilding.
 The historical portion of the downtown area has seen extensive rehabilitation and restoration.
 Some buildings in this area that, prior to the floods were starting to show their age, have a new lease on life.
 Vacant store fronts are filling up and as you walk through the area, it’s hard to image what happened here such a short time ago.
 The Town had an opportunity to almost reinvent itself, and in some ways is better for it.